youndon/Perfume/src/main/kotlin/com/example/demo/tornadofxgitbook/Part 1: TornadoFX Fundamentals/4_Basic Controls.md

 }
 ```
 The builder pattern becomes especially powerful when you start nesting controls into other controls.
-Using these builder extension functions, you can easily populate and nest multiple `HBox` instances into a `VBox`, and create `UI` code that is clearly structured (Figure 4.1).
+Using these builder extension functions, you can easily populate and nest multiple `HBox` instances into a `VBox`, and create `UI` code that is clearly structured .
 ```kotlin
 import tornadofx.*